keshaavg/customer-registration-api/README.md

 ## Design Consideration

 * For Validation I used Fluent validation library but Data Annotations could have been used as well.
 Both are great solutions that provide powerful validation without littering controller code.
-* Did not implemeted any duplication checks for customer data(such as name and policy) considering it out of scope
+* Did not implemented any duplication checks for customer data(such as name and policy) considering it out of scope